-All members of Huntingdon Academy community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, peer-on-peer abuse, including cyberbullying and youth-produced sexual imagery (sexting), online sexual violence and harassment, online abuse and exploitation and illegal content.
+All members of HUNTINGDON Academy community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, child-on-child abuse, including cyberbullying and youth-produced sexual imagery (sexting), online sexual violence and harassment, online abuse and exploitation and illegal content.
 Members of the community will respect confidentiality and the need to follow the official procedures for reporting concerns.